Scholarship Program

 Application Process

-Applications for 2026 open November 1, 2025 and are due by February 1, 2026.
+Applications for 2027 will open November 1, 2026 and will be due by February 1, 2027.

 The Oregon Wheat Foundation awards up to twelve scholarships in the amount of $2,000 each to graduating high school seniors in Oregon.
 Scholarship winners are selected on school and community involvement, scholastic performance, and an essay on the wheat industry.
 Applicants must have at least a 3.0 GPA.
 Applicants must be the child of a grower member of the Oregon Wheat Growers League or have a parent/guardian who is employed by a grower member of the League.
 The scholarship is also open to students who have worked summers for a grower member.
 Applicants must be planning to enroll in a University, two-year Community college program or an accredited vocational or technical program.

 To apply, complete a full application with all required attachments.
 Email your completed form with all attachments to info@owgl.org.
-Applications must be received by February 1, 2026.
+Applications must be received by February 1, 2027.
 We require submissions in PDF (.pdf) or word (.doc) format.
 You will receive an email confirmation when we receive your full application.

 Past Essays